Analyzing Transformers in Embedding Space: Introduction

-Our theory relies on a simple observation.
-Since \cite{geva2022} have shown that one can project hidden states to the embedding space via the embedding matrix, we can extend this to other parts of the model by projecting to the embedding space and then \textit{projecting back} by multiplying with a right-inverse of the embedding matrix.
+Our framework relies on a simple observation.
+Since \cite{geva2022} have shown that one can project hidden states to the embedding space via the embedding matrix, we intuit this can be extended to other parts of the model by projecting to the embedding space and then \textit{projecting back} by multiplying with a right-inverse of the embedding matrix.
 Thus, we can recast inner products in the model as inner products \emph{in embedding space}.
-Viewing inner products in this way, we can interpret such products as interactions between pairs of vocabulary items.\footnote{We refer to the unique items of the vocabulary as \emph{vocabulary items}, and to the (possibly duplicate) elements of a tokenized input as \emph{tokens}. } This applies to (a) interactions between attention queries and keys as well as to (b) interactions between attention value vectors and the parameters that project them at the output of the attention \sublayer{}.
-Taking this perspective to an extreme, one can view Transformers as operating implicitly in the embedding space.
-This entails the existence of a \textit{single} linear space that depends solely on the tokenizer, in which parameters of different Transformers can be compared.
+Viewing inner products this way, we can interpret such products as interactions between pairs of vocabulary items.
+This applies to (a) interactions between attention queries and keys as well as to (b) interactions between attention value vectors and the parameters that project them at the output of the attention \sublayer{}.
+Taking this perspective to the extreme, one can view Transformers as operating implicitly in the embedding space.
+This entails \textit{the existence of a single linear space} that depends only on the tokenizer, in which parameters of different Transformers can be compared.
 Thus, one can use the embedding space to compare and transfer information across different models that share a tokenizer.

+We provide extensive empirical evidence for the validity of our framework, focusing mainly on GPT-2 medium \citep{radford2019language}.
+We use GPT-2 for two reasons.
+First, we do this for concreteness, as this paper is mainly focused on introducing the new framework and not on analyzing its predictions.
+Second, and more crucially, unlike many other architectures (such as BERT \citep{bert}, RoBERTa \citep{roberta}, and T5 \citep{t5}), the GPT family has a \textit{linear} language modeling head (LM head) -- which is simply the output embedding matrix.
+All the other architectures' LM heads are two layer networks that contain \textit{non-linearities} before the output embedding matrix.
+Our framework requires a linear language modeling head to work.
+That being said, we believe in practice this will not be a major obstacle, and we indeed see in the experiments that model alignment works well for BERT in spite of the theoretical difficulties.
+We leave the non-linearities in the LM head for future work.